Vector-Valued Gossip over $w$-Holonomic Networks: Main Result

-\begin{rem} Note that the derived graph being a geometric graph, ensures that elements of distinct orbit sets with the same coordinates correspond to a unique vertex in the derived graph. \end{rem}
+\begin{rem} Note that the derived graph being a geometric graph, ensures that elements of distinct orbit sets with the same coordinates {(i.e. the weight vector $w$)} correspond to a unique vertex in the derived graph. \end{rem}